QuarkNerd/blog/cprice/_posts/2021-09-02-a-primer-on-the-openai-api-3.md

 ## Conclusion

 The models behind the OpenAI API are very impressive but, as with all new technology, I find it can be very easy to get carried away with the hype.
 Having a basic understanding of what is going on behind the scenes, helps me understand how I can make the best use of it and also gain an intuitive understanding of when it may or may not be appropriate to apply it to a problem.
-Hopefully this post helps someone else gain that understanding... or at the very least serves as a reminder to myself in the future!
+Hopefully this series of posts helps someone else gain that understanding... or at the very least serves as a reminder to myself in the future!

 If you found the underlying AI content interesting, [Robert Miles' Computerphile episodes](https://www.youtube.com/watch?v=rURRYI66E54) cover these topics far better than I ever could.
 The [AI safety videos on his channel](https://www.youtube.com/channel/UCLB7AzTwc6VFZrBsO2ucBMg) are also great.